 (iv) Lease related expenses from "Discounts granted" relate to the discounts given to tenants by the Company.
-The discounts were given as a result of the global pandemic Covid-19 and the "strict" lockdown period in Cyprus during March-June 2020 and January-February 2021 as well as May of 2021 when all malls and retail centres were closed.
+The discounts were given as a result of the global pandemic Covid-19 and the "strict" lockdown period in Cyprus when all malls and retail centres were closed.
 For the tenants to have qualified for this discount they had to comply with certain set conditions.
-The total amount of discount that was amortised during the year ended 31 December 2022 was €626.430 (2021: €1.454.627).
 The discounts are amortised to profit or loss over the remaining lease term of tenants' contracts from the date the discount was given in accordance with IFRS 16 (i.e. treated as a lease modification).
-The unamortised amount is presented as a lease receivable in the financial statements (note 22) prior to its reclassification to investment property (note 18).
+The unamortised amount is presented as a lease receivable in the financial statements (Note 22) prior to its reclassification to investment property (Note 18).